TotallyNotChase/web-push-tryout/README.md

 </table>

 ## Frontend files
-The only files that need to be discussed about are the `index.js` and `sw.js` files that handle all the push notifications on the frontend side
+The only files that need to be discussed about are the `index.ts` and `sw.ts` files that handle all the push notifications on the frontend side

-### index.js
+### index.ts
 Makes sure the browser supports push notifications

 Initiallized the UI, based on initial state of subscription